Products that may interest you:

+Gas produced in the small intestine typically means something entirely different than gas produced in the large intestine.
 Because gas in the small intestine has nowhere to go, it easily accumulates and puts pressure against the intestinal wall.
 When enough pressure builds, your body reads this as pain.
-This mostly occurs somewhere above the belly button, where much of small intestine is found.
-Symptoms may include abdominal bloating, cramping, or intense pain.
+This mostly occurs somewhere above the belly button, where much of the small intestine is found.

 Gas in the large intestine is mainly expressed as flatulence.
 Typically, there is little pain associated with gas in the large intestine.
 Any sensation we feel is usually its movement down the tract until it eventually is released.